The Sigma-8 Tension is a Drag: A coincidence of time and amplitude

-We begin by introducing our phenomenological model.
+We begin by introducing the phenomenological model, similar to Refs.~\cite{Simpson:2010vh,Asghari:2019qld}.
 Working in Newtonian gauge, and following the notation of Ref.~\cite{Ma:1995ey}, we include the drag between DM and DE modifying the evolution equations for the velocity divergences $\theta$ as

 where $a$ is the scale factor, $\psi$ is the gravitational potential, $'$ denotes a derivative with respect to conformal time, and $c_{s,{\rm DE}}\equiv1$ and $w_{\rm DE}$ are the DE sound speed and equation-of-state parameter.
 We parametrize $\Gamma_{\rm DMDE}(a)$ and $R$ as~\cite{Simpson:2010vh,Asghari:2019qld}